dsw7/InoDAQ/README.md

 mainly to troubleshoot some logic circuits I was messing around with in my spare time.
 This software essentially consists of a C++ `ncurses` interface that toggles the GPIO pins on an Arduino device by sending and receiving messages via UART.
+## Disclaimer
+I have only tested this utility on a Windows PC running Cygwin.
+I cannot guarantee that this utility will work flawlessly on Unix-like platforms!
 ## Table of Contents
   - [Setup](#setup)
     - [Configuring `arduino-cli`](#configuring-arduino-cli)